-I am Julian, currently working as a postdoctoral fellow at the University of Saskatchewan in Saskatoon, Canada.
+Before my current position, I was a postdoctoral fellow at the University of Saskatchewan in Saskatoon, Canada with Dr. Regan Mandryk.
 I hold a doctorate degree (Dr. Rer.-Nat.) in computer science from Ulm University in Ulm, Germany.
 As part of my Ph.D. thesis, I investigated methods for player state assessment and adaptivity approaches that leverage information about that state to provide an overall improved experience in digital games.
 Previously, I completed my Bachelor’s and Master’s degree at Augsburg University in Augsburg, Germany.